jgslp/mvp_codeop/README.md

 # SLP Case Manager

+Individual MVP project.
 This web app allows speech-language pathologists to keep track of their caseload, including student data and due dates for paperwork.
 It also allows SLPs to take and record data and session notes.

 ## Features